Board of Directors – Officers

 Board of Directors Bios

 Stuart Watson is the founder of zFlo, Inc. a medical device and software distribution company with offices in Boston and Westbrook, Maine.
 He serves as an advisor to the Thomas J. Watson Foundation, which administers both the Thomas J Watson fellowship program and the Jeanette K. Watson fellowship program.
 Mr. Watson is the Chairman of the National Wildlife Refuge Association, a member of the Brigham and Women’s Cardiovascular Research council and a member of the Harvard School of Public Health’s nutrition round table.
-Watson is a former Trustee of the Hotchkiss School, director of Big Brothers and Sister’s of MASS Bay, the Yale Parents Committee and the Brown Parent’s Committee.
-He served on the corporation of the Massachusetts General Hospital.
+Watson is a former Trustee of the Hotchkiss School and also served on the corporation of the Massachusetts General Hospital.
 He is the father of five and married to Karen B Watson.

 Stuart and Karen are active outdoors people who like to ski and hike in Vermont.
 They fish in the summer in Long Island Sound and spend time sailing in Maine with family.
 Karen was a board member of Outward Bound International and has hiked extensively in Asia as a result.

 Kathy Woodward has volunteered nearly 5,000 hours to the National Wildlife Refuge System since 1999 when she became a member of the newly-formed Friends of Great Swamp NWR, New Jersey.
 She is past president of the Friends, which was honored as Friends group of the Year, 2006.
 Currently, Mrs. Woodward helps lead educational walks, greets visitors at the Visitor Center, assists with the monthly environmental book group and leads a group of volunteers in the removal of invasive plants and restoration planting at Great Swamp NWR.